 Brian Crooke – Founder of Workplace Wellbeing Ireland

 Brian is a wellbeing educator, speaker and adviser, empowering Irish organisations to promote and sustain wellbeing within their workplaces.
-He is the founder of the Workplace Wellbeing Ireland community and is Tangent's course lead for the Postgraduate Certificate in Workplace Wellness.
+He is the founder of the Workplace Wellbeing Ireland community and is course lead for the Postgraduate Certificate in Workplace Wellness at Tangent, Trinity College Dublin.
 He is the host of the Work Well Podcast.

 Dr. Adele Grazi – Assistant Professor in Organisational Psychology, trinity College Dublin

-Adele is a researcher and teacher specialising in organisational wellbeing.
+Adele is a researcher and teacher specializing in organisational wellbeing.
 She investigates the relationship between leadership styles and workplace wellbeing, as well as the necessary organisational norms for maintaining employee wellbeing in a hybrid work environment.
-Additionally, with a background in Counselling Psychology and more than 15 years of experience in community services and NGOs, Adele is equipped to approach individuals on both a personal and professional level.
+Additionally, with a background in Counselling Psychology and over 15 years of experience in community services and NGOs, Adele is equipped to approach individuals on both a personal and professional level.

 Time, Date, and Place

-This course runs as a three-hour online webinar.
+The masterclass is delivered over three hours in a live webinar.
 Attendees should have a computer with microphone and video capability, and are expected to participate in these interactive sessions.

 Course FeesFor more information, contact the Tangent team at firstname.lastname@example.org